 |

 Toona sinensis (Chinese Mahogany) - This deciduous tree is known for its vertical stems bearing pink, almost florescent, new growth.
 The 1-2 foot long leaves with pointed oblong leaflets emerge in many tones of red, in good years bright pink, and then turn to green with age.
 It typically grows 15-20 feet tall but often is cut to the ground to maintain an interesting and colorful lower planting.
 On older wood the spring-blooming white flowers hang on long clusters below the foliage but we have not seen this happen on our older specimen planting.
 Plant in full sun to light shade and water regularly to occasionally.
 This plant is best cut to the ground every few years or trim down alternate stems to maintain size within the garden.
 This plant spreads by rhizomes so be prepared to dig runners to prevent spread or plant inside a root barrier.
 This plant is native to eastern and southeastern Asia, from North Korea south through most of eastern, central and southwestern China to Nepal, northeastern India, Myanmar, Thailand, Malaysia, and western Indonesia.
 The name for the genus comes from the Indian common name for the plant but it has long been known in the horticultural trade as Cedrela sinensis with common names Chinese Mahogany, Chinese Toon, or Red Toon.
 In China the young leaves and shoots are used as a vegetable called Hsiang Chun Ya (Xiang Chun Ya ) and it is also known there as a "tree vegetable".
-It is related to a South American tree, Cedrela fissilis which we also grow.
-Another familiar plant in the Meliaceae family is the Chinaberry Tree (Melia azadarach).
+It is related to a South American tree, Cedrela fissilis which we continue to grow.
+Another familiar plant in the Meliaceae family ithat is grown in California is the Chinaberry Tree (Melia azadarach).

-Information displayed on this page about Toona sinensis is based on the research conducted about it in our library and from reliable online resources.
-We also note those observations we have made of this plant as it grows in the nursery's garden and in other gardens, as well how crops have performed in our nursery field.
-We will incorporate comments we receive from others, and welcome to hear from anyone who may have additional information, particularly if they share any cultural information that would aid others in growing it.
+The information about Toona sinensis displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |

 |